Working with GordonWeddingFilms

 Collaboration with vendors

-I regularly work with wedding planners such as The Wedding Bliss Thailand, Cigales et petits fours, Jour de rêve, French Wedding Style, Dîtes moi Oui, Day Love, photographers, venue teams, and production crews.
-For example, I have collaborated multiple times with Bliss Events Thailand on multi-day destination weddings involving international teams during the wedding of Val & Lyle at the Four Seasons in Chiang Mai, or the wedding of Nat & Jum in Bangkok and Hua Hin.
+I regularly collaborate with planners such as The Wedding Bliss Thailand, Cigales et petits fours, Jour de rêve, as well as photographers, venue teams, and international production crews.
+These collaborations often take place within luxury weddings involving complex logistics and highly coordinated vendor teams, such as the wedding of Val & Lyle at the Four Seasons in Chiang Mai or the wedding of Nat & Jum in Bangkok and Hua Hin.

 Why couples choose GordonWeddingFilms